hunggithub1999/jetson_ai_specialist_nvidia/README.md

  - You can use your own data if you want.
  - Run file train_model.py to train model sound detection with 50 epoch

-## step 4: Run script detect abnormal sound realtime
+## Step 4: Run script detect abnormal sound realtime
  - Run file detect_realtime.py to detect status of fan in realtime
  - There are two stage of fan, one is fan run normal , one that I simulated the error by inserting a piece of paper while the fan was spinning